docsifyjs/docsify/docs/write-a-plugin.md

 # Write a plugin

-A plugin is simply a function that takes `hook` as arguments.
-The hook supports handling asynchronous tasks.
+A plugin is simply a function that takes `hook` as an argument.
+The hook supports handling of asynchronous tasks.

 ## Full configuration